SeppeLampe/Global-Burned-Area-Increasingly-Explained-By-Climate-Change/README.md

 Article under review.

-This repository contains 5 scripts that contain the entire workflow of our analysis.
+This repository contains 5 notebooks (under Visuals) that contain the entire workflow of our analysis.

+__Important message!__<br>
+Currently, not all the datasets used in this analysis are openly available yet.
+All of them will be openly available in the coming months.
+We make use of two observational burned area datasets, FireCCI5.1 (open) and GFED5 (under review, open after publication).
+We also use simulations by seven models of the ISIMIP framework.
+These are all open.
+However, from these seven models, two are currently available from the ISIMIP data repository.
+The other five will become available during the coming weeks/months.